yoheinakajima/babyagi/README.md

 Since I felt approaches involving counters or other "coded" solutions are suboptimal, I tried another route: Definition of a stop criteria and modification of agent function prompts, so that the ultimate objective is followed more closely and the stop criteria is considered.

-I am still testing and fine-tuning the new functionality, due to the high-frequency of new commits for the main branch I am not able to catch up, so I will keep it in this side branch for the time being...
+I am still testing and fine-tuning the new functionality.
+Due to the many  new commits for the main branch I am not able to catch up, so I will keep it in this side branch for the time being...

-# New set of parameters for ultimate objective in .env:
+# Parameters for ultimate objective in .env:

 OBJECTIVE=Solve world hunger